 Italian artist Medardo Rosso (1858–1928) is hailed as the pioneer of modern sculpture.
 At the crossroads of two centuries, Rosso stands as the forefather of Futurism and as influencer of the libertarian art movements of the 1960s.

-The Museum of Fine Arts (MSK) Ghent’s exhibition sheds light on the creative process of one of the major figures of late 19th- early 20th-century art.
-Rosso’s work has not been shown in Belgium since 1909.
+The exhibition in the Museum of Fine Arts Ghent (MSK) shed light on the creative process of one of the major figures of late 19th- early 20th-century art.
+Rosso’s work had not been shown in Belgium since 1909.

 Pushing the boundaries of materiality

 The exhibition highlights Rosso’s complex creative process, especially his explorations of the limits of form and materiality, which resulted in endless versions of his own works.

 Rosso was not a sculptor in the traditional sense.
 Eschewing wood and stone, he worked with soft materials such as clay and wax which lent themselves to the rendering of ephemeral effects and subtle forms.
 He produced multiple versions of his works, constantly varying the forms and materials.

 Rosso’s art not only seeks to capture the fleeting moment, but deals with universal concepts such as despair, poverty, and innocence.
 His works appear as abstractions of these concepts.
 Rosso did not dramatize the moment, he captured it, extended it, and, in his photographs, ultimately succeeded in extracting it from its material environment.
 Certain sides of the sculptures were modeled, others weren’t.
 In this way, he played with the placement of the art works in the space, deliberately guiding the spectator’s perspective.

 The exhibition takes an in-depth look at the underlying principles of Rosso’s creative process: his struggle with materiality; his firm belief that light played an instrumental role; his perception of space; the importance of the spectator’s perspective; and his interest in the image and its luminous qualities.